AFishingAddiction/AFishingAddiction.github.io/_posts/2014-06-17-5-bank-fishing-tips.md

 title: 5 Bank Fishing Tips
 permalink: /5-bank-fishing-tips/
 date: 2014-06-17T15:38:37+00:00
-last_modified_at: 2023-04-18T08:07:00-04:00
+last_modified_at: 2023-06-17T08:37:00-04:00
 author: dan
 excerpt: "Whether you are like me and walk along the bank, constantly trying to find good spots, or if you have that one spot that you fish all day, follow these bank fishing tips to make your experience much better."
-image: robson-hatsukami-morgan-335701-unsplash-660x990.jpg
-image_width: 660
-image_height: 990
-image_alt: Bank fishing tips
+img:
+  path: /posts/5-bank-fishing-tips/robson-hatsukami-morgan-335701-unsplash.jpg
+  width: 3743
+  height: 5614
+  alt: A man sitting on an elevated bank of a river with his fishing pole out in front of him
-image_credit: Photo by Robson Hatsukami Morgan on Unsplash
+  credit: Photo by Robson Hatsukami Morgan on Unsplash
 seo:
   type: HowToTip
 tags: